Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Class2 Class Module Code Change.

-Open Class2 Class Module (normally the Class Modules will be given some meaningful name, instead of Class1, Class2).
-Copy the following VBA Code and Paste them overwriting the existing Code in the Module:
+Open Class2 Class Module (normally, the Class Modules will be given some meaningful name, instead of Class1, Class2).
+Copy the following VBA Code and paste it, overwriting the existing Code in the Module:

 Option Compare Database